jessicarush/command-line/README.md

-less test.txt | displays the file in chunks (q to exit) ls | list current directory ls -al | lists everything in the current directory with details lsb_release -a | O\obtain information specific to your Linux distribution man | read a manual page man ls | commands manual (q to exit from the manual) mdfind | search for files or folders
+less test.txt | displays the file in chunks (q to exit) ls | list current directory ls -al | lists everything in the current directory with details lsb_release -a | obtain information specific to your Linux distribution man | read a manual page man ls | commands manual (q to exit from the manual) mdfind | search for files or folders